Cisplatin/Snippets/markov/README.md

 An implementation of Markov chains in Python.

+This implementation can save learned knowledge, and its order can be adjusted.

 As an example, here are some results of a second order Markov chain used on Apple's terms and conditions:

 - Apple assumes no liability to you only in the Apple Music Products and that any other party and that neither the Licensor and its licensors who reserve all their rights in law and equity.